Wholesale Market Participation via Competitive DER Aggregation: Case Studies

-Third, when DG adopter ratio or the DG generation was low, Co.NEMa and Co.GAB achieved the highest expected DERA surplus, as is shown in the bottom of Fig.~\ref{fig:DS}.
-When the DG adopter ratio and DG generation were high, GAB achieved the highest DERA surplus because GAB only aggregated producers.\footnote{GAB achieved the Pareto front when all prosumers were producers, e.g. DG adopter ratio equal 100\% and $\mathbb{E}[g]=5.1$kW.} Co.NEMa always had DERA profit no less than zero since we chose $\zeta$ based on Proposition~\ref{prop:RA}.
-NEMp and NEMa were completely overlapped when comparing DERA surplus because we set $\pi^-=\pi^{\mbox { LMP}}$.
+Third, when the DG adopter ratio or the DG generation was low, Co.NEMa and Co.GAB achieved the highest expected DERA surplus, as shown at the bottom of Fig.~\ref{fig:DS}.
+When the DG adopter ratio and DG generation were high, GAB achieved the highest DERA surplus because GAB only aggregated producers.\footnote{GAB achieved the Pareto front when all prosumers were producers, e.g., DG adopter ratio equal 100\% and $\mathbb{E}[g]=5.1$kW.} Co.NEMa always had DERA profit no less than zero since we chose $\zeta$ based on Proposition~\ref{prop:RA}.
+The DERA surpluses under NEMp and NEMa were identical, as setting $\pi^-=\pi$ ensures that aggregated DGs are compensated at the wholesale market price, eliminating any surplus gained by aggregating active prosumers' DG production.

-Fourth, since NEM X provided a higher surplus to customers with BTM DG, DERAs must commensurately reduce their own profits and share them with the customers to remain competitive with NEM X. Therefore, in most cases of Fig.~\ref{fig:DS}, the expected DERA surplus decreased when the DG adopter ratio increased.
-However, GAB witnessed an increasing DERA surplus when the DG adopter ratio increased because GAB only aggregated producers.
+Fourth, since NEM provided a higher surplus to customers with BTM DG, DERAs must commensurately reduce their profits and share them with the customers to remain competitive with NEM.
+Therefore, in most cases of Fig.~\ref{fig:DS}, the expected DERA surplus decreased when the DG adopter ratio increased.
+However, GAB had an increasing DERA surplus when the DG adopter ratio increased since GAB only aggregated producers.

-\subsection{Performances with limited distribution network access}
+\subsection{Performances with Limited Distribution Network Access}

-Set distribution network access limits for each prosumer by $\overline{C}=\underline{C}= 8\delta$ kW and vary the network access ratio $\delta$ from 0 to 1 to analyze the influence of limited distribution network access.
-First, as is shown in Fig.~\ref{fig:LimitAccess}, either Co.NEMa or Co.GAB achieved the highest customer surplus and DERA surplus under a limited network access ratio.
-Second, when the network access ratio increased, customer surplus increased in most cases except NEMp which passively controlled DG.
+Here, we set distribution network access limits for each prosumer by $\overline{C}=\underline{C}= 8\delta$ kW and varied the {\em network access ratio} $\delta$ from 0 to 1 to analyze the influence of limited distribution network access.
+First, as is shown in Fig.~\ref{fig:LimitAccess}, either Co.NEMa or Co.GAB achieved the highest customer surplus or DERA surplus under a limited network access ratio.
+Second, when the network access ratio increased, customer surplus increased in most cases except NEMp, which passively controlled DG.
 Third, the DERA surplus in all cases increased when the network access ratio increased.
-This was intuitive because aggregators needed distribution network access to deliver the aggregated resources and participate in the wholesale market.
+This was intuitive because DERAs needed distribution network access to deliver the aggregated DER and participate in the wholesale market.

-\subsection{Benefit function of DERA for distribution network access}
+\subsection{Benefit Function of DERA for Distribution Network Access}